 child abuse is defined as any assault on a child including sexual assault

-The Family Law Act 1975, a law passed by the Commonwealth Parliament, defines child abuse as any assault on a child including sexual assault.
+The Family Law Act 1975, a law passed by the Commonwealth Parliament, defines child abuse as an assault on a child including sexual assault.
 Child abuse is also committed when any person has sexual intercourse with a child; or when a child is used as a sexual object.
 One element of this crime is that there needs to be a power relationship between the child and the person having sexual intercourse with the child.

 Under state or territory law, child abuse may also fall under the term ‘family violence’.
-Family violence includes any actual or threatened conduct which causes any member of the person’s family to fear or be apprehensive about their personal wellbeing or safety.
-A person is deemed to be fearful or apprehensive about his or her personal wellbeing or safety is under the same circumstances, a reasonable man would fear for his or her own personal well-being or safety.
+Family violence includes any actual or threatened conduct which causes any member of the person’s family to fear or be apprehensive about their wellbeing or safety.
+A person is deemed to be fearful or apprehensive about his or her wellbeing or safety is under the same circumstances, a reasonable man would fear for his or her well-being or safety.

 There is a presumption in the crime of family violence that the person committing the family violence and the victim of the violence are in a relationship that may include a legal marriage, a de facto marriage; a relative by blood or by affinity; or when there are court orders placing the victim in the custody of the person committing the family violence.

-To protect the victim of the family violence, the courts may issue orders removing the child from the home of the person committing the violence; or, the court may order the person committing the family violence to leave the home.
+To protect the victim of the family violence, the courts may issue orders removing the child from the home of the person committing the violence; or, the court may order the person is committing the family violence to leave home.
 In addition to this, if the victim is a minor child, a parenting order may be issued by the court designating a parent who will take physical and legal custody of the child.
-In ever parenting order issued by the courts, the best interests of the child shall be the measure.
+In any parenting order issued by the courts, the best interests of the child shall be the measure.

 Reference:Australian Government Solicitor (2009).
 ‘Domestic violence laws in Australia’,

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.